openseadragon/flex-render/README.md

-# OpenSeadragon - Flex Renderer
+# OpenSeadragon - Flex Render

 Versatile GPU-accelerated drawer implementation for OpenSeadragon.
 The design originates from [xOpat viewer](https://github.com/RationAI/xopat), where the basis for this rendering engine was developed.